davebyrne222/simple-cli/README.md

           prompt: Enter your name
 ```

-When the cli prompts for an argument value, it will use the `prompt` field to instruct the user what to enter.
+When the CLI prompts for a parameter value, it will use the `prompt` field to instruct the user what to enter.

 ## Substitution from the Params File